Spanish profanity: Capullo

-Buey/Huey/Güey/Wey/We/Way
+Buey/huey/güey/wey/we/way

-Buey/Huey/Güey/Wey/We is a common term in Mexico, coming from the word buey that literally means "ox" or "steer."
-It means "stupid" or a "cheated husband/boyfriend/cuckold."
+Buey/Huey/Güey/Wey/We is a common term in Mexico, coming from the word buey that literally means "ox" or "steer".
+It means "stupid" or a "cheated husband/boyfriend/cuckold".
 It can be used as a less offensive substitute for cabrón when used among close friends.
 Mexican teenagers and young Chicano men use this word routinely in referring to one another, similar to "dude" in English.
-"Vato" is the older Mexican word for this.
+Vato is the older Mexican word for this.

-JotoJoto (lit.: the "jack" or a "knave" in a Western deck of cards) is used in Mexico and the southwestern United States, usually pejoratively, in reference to an over-sexed male.
-Arguably more offensive than maricón, joto usually refers to a man who is indifferent to pertinent matters, or who is a "loser", with perhaps a hinted accusation of closeted homosexuality.
-For example, a gay man in Mexico might derisively refer to himself as a maricón, but probably not as a joto.
-Recently the use of joto in Mexico has changed, and is being embraced by the gay community, mainly as an adjective: Es una película muy jota ("It's a very gay movie").
-Not to be confused with the word jota, which refers to a traditional Spanish, Mexican or Argentine parlor dance.
+JotoJoto () is a slang term in Mexican Spanish and other Latin American varieties of Spanish.
+It is primarily used as a derogatory word for gay men, though its meanings and cultural significance have varied over time.
+The term has been documented since the late 19th century and remains widely recognized in colloquial usage.

+The origin of the word is uncertain.
+One proposed etymology links it to the Nahuatl word xôtoj, meaning homosexual.
+Another explanation suggests a connection to the Spanish word jota ("J"), possibly through its association with the jack and wildcard in card games.
+A widely circulated account attributes it to Mexico City's Lecumberri prison (1900–1976), where inmates in cellblock J (jota) were allegedly homosexual men.
+This theory is disputed, as the term appears in written sources as early as 1885, predating the prison.

+The term emerged in Mexican Spanish during the late 19th century, reflecting prevailing social stigmas toward homosexuality, particularly during the Porfirio Díaz era (1876–1911), when same-sex relations were criminalized and socially condemned.
+Its association with prisons further underscored the marginalization of queer individuals in institutional and cultural contexts.
+Over time, joto became embedded in literature, media, and everyday speech, often reinforcing stereotypes linked to machismo in Latin American societies.
+Since the late 20th century, joto and the derived noun term jotería have been reappropriated within Mexican LGBTQ+ community.

+Madre

-MadreMadre, (mother) depending on its usage (for example: madrear—"to beat" or hasta la madre—"full"), is an insult to one's mother.
+Madre, (mother) depending on its usage (for example: madrear—"to beat" or hasta la madre—"full"), is an insult to one's mother.
 This dishonors her, and the reputation of the family.
 It can be profane in Mexico.
 Chinga tu madre ("Fuck your mother") is considered to be extremely offensive.
-Tu madre Culo ("Your mother's ass") combines two spanish profanity words, Madre and Culo (see above), to create an offensive jab at one's mother or mother in-law.
+Tu madre culo ("Your mother's ass") combines two Spanish profanity words, madre and culo (see above), to create an offensive jab at one's mother or mother-in-law.
 Madre could be used to reference objects, like ¡Qué poca madre! ("That's terrible!") and Este madre no funciona ("This shit doesn't work").
-It can also be used with an ironically positive connotation, as in ¡Está de poca/puta madre! ("It's fucking awesome!").Madrazo, in Colombia, refers to insults in general, and "echar madrazos" means "to insult/curse somebody out."
+It can also be used with an ironically positive connotation, as in ¡Está de poca/puta madre! ("It's fucking awesome!").
+Madrazo, in Colombia, refers to insults in general, and "echar madrazos" means "to insult/curse somebody out."
+Puta madre can also be used to insult someone ("motherfucker"), as well as to describe something of great excitement ("the shit", "awesome") as mentioned before.